 Is Lump Charcoal Better?

-It has its pros and cons like other grill heat sources and here they are.
+Overall, lump is better; however, it has its pros and cons like other grill heat sources and here they are.

 The Pros of Lump Charcoal vs Briquettes